Frankie Kazarian: Personal life

 Gerdelman became a fan of wrestling due in large part to Hulk Hogan's role in Rocky III and also watching WrestleMania I. His favorite wrestler was The Ultimate Warrior, followed by Shawn Michaels, Ricky Steamboat, Tito Santana and The British Bulldogs.

 Gerdelman married fellow professional wrestler Tracy Brookshaw on January 7, 2010.
-On October 18, 2012, Gerdelman and Brookshaw welcomed their first child, a son, which was confirmed in early 2013.
+The couple have a son together.
 Gerdelman is known to be a massive fan of the heavy metal band Metallica.
 He plays bass guitar and is in a band called VexTemper.